Chicago Market

 How long do homes stay on the market in Chicago?

-Homes in Chicago currently spend an average of 67 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Chicago currently spend an average of 47 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 How do I finance a single-family home in Chicago?